Gametrics/standards/grc.md

 ### Brand/Manufacturer (B)
 The Brand attribute is a 4-letter representation of the original manufacturer of the hardware or software.

 If the manufacturer is defunct, renamed, or was purchased by another entity, the name being used at the time of release **MUST** be used.

 If the company's name is included in the reserved list below, that abbreviation **MUST** be used.

 If hardware/software is known to be released by a subsidiary of a larger company, the code creator **MUST** use the subsidiary's name (i.e. Tengen would be its own company, not Atari, even though Tengen was an Atari subsidiary).

-This does not apply in the case of identically-named regional susidiaries, such as Nintendo of Japan or Nintendo of America, or Rockstar North  In these cases, use the code of the parent company.
+This does not apply in the case of identically-named regional susidiaries, such as Nintendo of Japan or Nintendo of America.
+In these cases, use the code of the parent company.

 Code | Company
 -----|--------